An explicit construction of Kaleidocycles by elliptic theta functions: Introduction

+Given a natural number $k$ and a real number $0 <\lambda<\pi$, we consider the following configuration space of $k+1$ ordered points on the 2-sphere $S^2$ satisfying certain quadratic constraints:

+This configuration space naturally appears as the state space of a linkage mechanism called a \emph{Kaleidocycle}.
+A Kaleidocycle consists of $k$ identical equifacial tetrahedra connected by hinge joints along pairs of opposite edges so that they form a ring (Fig. \ref{fig:K6} (Left)).
+The mechanism exhibits a characteristic turning motion.
+Although Kaleidocycles have been studied by several authors~\cite{CHEN20052287,FG:mobility,safsten2016analyzing,JF:Kaleidocycle}, the rigorous proof of their existence beyond trivial cases has remained an open problem.

+Our main result (\Cref{thm:kaleidocycle}) states that for any $k\ge6$ there exists $\lambda$ for which the configuration space $\conf^\pm_{k,\lambda}$ contains an embedded circle.
+We explicitly construct this circle using elliptic theta functions.
+Since a point of $\conf^\pm_{k,\lambda}$ corresponds to a particular configuration of the mechanism, a closed path in this space describes a periodic motion of the Kaleidocycle.
+Therefore our result provides a constructive proof of the existence of Kaleidocycles consisting of $k$ tetrahedra for all $k\ge6$.

+The key observation is that a Kaleidocycle can be identified with a closed discrete spatial curve obtained by connecting the midpoints of the hinge edges.
+In this interpretation the hinge edges correspond to the binormal directions of the curve.
+The angles between consecutive hinge edges correspond to a torsion angle, while the turning angles of the polygon correspond to signed curvature angles (\Cref{sec:kaleidocycle}).
+Hence an element $(b_0,\ldots,b_k)\in \conf^\pm_{k,\lambda}$ can be regarded as a sequence of binormal vectors of a closed polygonal curve with constant torsion angle $\lambda$.
+In this geometric formulation the motion of a Kaleidocycle is modelled as a deformation of a closed polygonal curve preserving both the segment length and the torsion angle.
+In our construction, the compatibility conditions of the discrete Frenet frame describing such a deformation are compared with the functional identities of elliptic theta functions.

-It was known in~\cite{KKP:linkage} that the semi-discrete modified KdV (mKdV) and the sine-Gordon equations~\cite{KKP:linkage} are defined on the configuration space (see \S \ref{subsection:Segment-length and torsion-angle preserving deformation of discrete space curve}).
-Therefore, a one-dimensional orbit in the configuration space is generated through the time evolution defined by the system of ordinary differential equations.
-The main result of this paper can also be viewed as providing a solution to the system through an explicit construction based on the $\tau$ functions of the two-component KP hierarchy~\cite{HIKMO:DLIE}.
-We show that our construction of the motion of the Kaleidocycle (\S \ref{section:Time evolution of curvature and its potential}) indeed satisfies the system of the ordinary differential equations described in \cite{KKP:linkage}.
-The sweeping surface of the motion corresponds to a semi-discrete analogue of the discrete constant negative curvature surface (\emph{K-surface}) studied in \cite{bobenko1996discrete,IKMO:DmKdVsG}.
+It was known in~\cite{KKP:linkage} that the semi-discrete modified KdV (mKdV) and the sine-Gordon equations are defined on the configuration space (\Cref{subsection:Segment-length and torsion-angle preserving deformation of discrete space curve}).
+The main result of this paper can also be viewed as providing a solution to the system through an explicit construction based on the $\tau$ functions of the two-component KP hierarchy~\cite{HIKMO:DLIE} (\Cref{section:Time evolution of curvature and its potential}).
+Moreover, the sweeping surface of the motion corresponds to a semi-discrete analogue of the fully-discrete constant negative curvature surface (\emph{K-surface}) studied in \cite{bobenko1996discrete,IKMO:DmKdVsG}.